15th March, 2023

 RIDDOR stands for the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, which is a bit of a mouthful, so it is usually shortened to RIDDOR.

-You will have probably heard of RIDDOR because these health and safety regulations apply to pretty much all workplaces.
+You will have probably heard of RIDDOR because this set of health and safety regulations apply to pretty much all workplaces.
 But what does it mean?
 And what do you need to do?

 RIDDOR places duties on employers, self-employed and people in control of work premises, so it is important to know and understand what RIDDOR stands for so that you can make sure you comply.

-Also, not all injuries are reportable.
+Not all injuries are reportable.
 Accidents that only involve very minor injuries might not need to be reported.
-The regulations are specific on what needs to be reported, so let's take a closer look at what RIDDOR stands for.
+The regulations are specific on what needs to be reported, so let's take a closer look at what RIDDOR stands for, letter by letter.

 - notify the relevant enforcing authority of the reportable incident by the quickest practicable means without delay; and

 Without question, fatalities must always be reported under RIDDOR.
-Where any person dies as a result of a work-related accident, regardless of whether or not they are an employee.
+Where any person dies as a result of a work-related accident, regardless of whether or not they are an employee, it must be reported.